awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 **MPI Operator:** An operator in Kubernetes is a method of packaging, deploying, and managing a Kubernetes application.
 The MPI Operator automates the deployment and management of MPI workloads.

+**FSx for Lustre:** A shared, high-performance filesystem which is well suited for workloads such as machine learning, high performance computing (HPC), video processing, and financial modeling.
+The FSx for Lustre filesystem will be shared across worker pods in the training job, providing a central repository to access the training data and to store model artifacts and logs.

 ![Llama-2-trn1](img/llama2-trainium.png)

 ## Deploying the Solution